kelvinyoon26/kelvinyoon26.github.io/_posts/2025-08-18-applied-data-science-project.md

 I successfully:
 * 	Conducted comprehensive exploratory data analysis on a dataset of over 1 million movies
-* 	Identified and removed post-release metrics (AverageRating, IMDB_Rating, Meta_score, , vote_average, vote_count,        popularity, overview_sentiment) to prevent data leakage
+* 	Identified and removed post-release metrics (AverageRating, IMDB_Rating, Meta_score, vote_average, vote_count,        popularity, overview_sentiment) to prevent data leakage
 * 	Engineered highly predictive features from complex fields like genres_list, Cast_list, Director, and Star1
 * 	Built and evaluated four regression models: Linear Regression, Random Forest, Gradient Boosting, and XGBoost
 * 	Performed what-if simulations to quantify the impact of key variables on revenue
-* 	Delivered a robust, interpretable model with actionable recommendations
+* 	Delivered a Random Forest model with reasonable prediction and recommendations
+* 	Using ipywidget to create a interative widget to allow users to adjust a few input to predict the revenue.

 This work directly supports the team’s goal by providing a reliable tool for revenue estimation and strategic decision-making.